Outsourcing Your Technical IT Support – The Advantages, Disadvantages & Perfect Middle Ground

 When receiving external support, Service Level Agreements (minimum expectations) should always be conveyed to the customer, but nonetheless, these will rarely be instant unless in the event of a major system failure or cyber-attack.
 This means that a problem concerning a mouse or a keyboard, whilst frustrating, may take a little longer to resolve than it would if you had someone sat in your office with the rest of your team.

 Your outsourced technical support will prioritise support requests based on the impact they are having on an entire company and in relation to all the companies that they serve and the issues of that day.
 For example, another company may be suffering from ransomware on the same day that you have an update issue with your laptop.
-Unfortunately, in such instances it’s likely that you’ll have to wait to the end of your
+Unfortunately, in such instances it’s likely that you’ll have to wait to the end of your SLA for a resolution.

 The perfect middle ground to outsourcing your IT provisions.